-Cities must earn 5 or more gold medals across the 12 policies more gold, medals across the 12 policies

-Cities must earn 5 or more gold or silver medals across the 12 levels of government (city, county, state, and federal).
+Cities must earn 5 or more gold medals across the 12 policies silver, or bronze medals across the 12 policies Cities that received less than 5 medals across the 12 policies were not awarded an overall medal levels of government (city, county, state, and federal).
 In this process, every policy that exists - be it at the city, county, state, or federal level - is reviewed individually and the relevant sections, meeting the CityHealth criteria, are combined to arrive at an aggregate or composite score.

-Cities must earn 5 or silver, or bronze policies
+Cities must earn 5 or more gold, silver, or